top of page

-Stroke recovery is a long, complex, and often challenging journey for survivors and family members.
-For many people who have a stroke, regaining strength, mobility, functional independence, and muscle mass can require months--sometimes years-- of targeted rehabilitation consisting of multiple recovery approaches, like physical and occupational therapy, speech therapy, and many other modalities.
-However, regaining proper muscle strength and muscle mass is often hardest and is a key biomarker for a healthy lifespan later in life, which makes muscle retention and growth processes especially important for older adults who experience a stroke.
+Stroke recovery is a long, complex, and often challenging journey for survivors and their families.
+For many stroke survivors, regaining strength, mobility, functional independence, and muscle mass can require months—sometimes years—of targeted rehabilitation.
+This rehabilitation often consists of multiple recovery approaches, including physical and occupational therapy, speech therapy, and various other modalities.
+However, regaining proper muscle strength and muscle mass is often the hardest aspect of recovery.
+It is a key biomarker for a healthy lifespan later in life, making muscle retention and growth especially important for older adults who experience a stroke.

 Skip Ahead:

 To further address this multi-dimensional recovery process, stroke patients and their clinicians are increasingly turning to non-invasive, cutting-edge technologies like Emsculpt Neo.
-Originally developed for body composition and body contouring benefits, Emsculpt Neo’s passive muscle-building potential has resonated with clinicians worldwide, prompting them to explore its advanced muscle stimulation capabilities in post-stroke recovery.
+Originally developed for body composition and contouring benefits, Emsculpt Neo’s passive muscle-building potential has resonated with clinicians worldwide.
+This has prompted them to explore its advanced muscle stimulation capabilities in post-stroke recovery.
 In this blog post, we’ll explore the potential benefits of Emsculpt Neo as an adjunctive and supplemental therapy for stroke rehabilitation and recovery.

 Understanding Strokes

-Blood flow is the lifeline of our brains and bodies, and sometimes blood flow is blocked or disrupted—leading to decreased oxygen, blood, and essential nutrients the brain needs to function.
+Blood flow is the lifeline of our brains and bodies.
+Sometimes, blood flow is blocked or disrupted, leading to decreased oxygen, blood, and essential nutrients that the brain needs to function.
 This process, in which blood flow to the brain and body decreases, is what causes a stroke.
-Strokes can disrupt critical blood flow and oxygen delivery to the brain, leading to brain cell death, which is a leading driver of the symptoms one may experience after a stroke.
+Strokes can disrupt critical blood flow and oxygen delivery to the brain, leading to brain cell death.
+This is a leading driver of the symptoms one may experience after a stroke.

-Strokes are medical emergencies that require immediate hospitalization, and the sooner one is treated for a stroke, the better.
-Time is essential, as saving brain cells means the possibility of saving a life and limiting the chance of permanent disability due to brain cell death.
+Strokes are medical emergencies that require immediate hospitalization.
+The sooner a person is treated for a stroke, the better.
+Time is essential because saving brain cells means the possibility of saving a life and limiting the chance of permanent disability due to brain cell death.
 Your local emergency department knows exactly how to treat strokes, and they will treat stroke patients immediately, as strokes are time-sensitive conditions.
 The Emergency Department will identify if the stroke is either ischemic (blocked artery) or hemorrhagic (bleeding) and determine follow-up steps such as clot-busting drugs, surgery to stop bleeding, and other life-saving interventions determined by these specialists.

 Disclaimer: At Better Brain & Body, our facility serves patients seeking advanced rehabilitative care after stroke, following their visit(s) to a local emergency care department.
 If you or a family member experiences a stroke, please call 911, visit your local emergency room/department, and reach out to us afterward for rehabilitation.